TheOGeniot/KDE-Study-Sessions-Tracker-Item-Tray/README.md

 # Study Session Manager (PyQt5 Tray)

+> **Purpose**: Personal study data collection for AI-driven productivity optimization
+> **Status**: Prototype — Functional for data collection, not production-ready
-A clean, modular KDE-friendly system tray app to manage study sessions with start, pause, continue, and end actions.
-Tracks pauses with reasons, logs events locally to SQLite, and optionally syncs to an N8N backend.
+> A KDE-friendly system tray app to track study sessions locally and export data to N8N for processing.
+Built to gather rich session metadata (pauses, reasons, timestamps, notes) as training data for a future personal AI that maximizes productivity and performance.

+Collect study session data with pause tracking, mood logging, and focus areas.
+All data stored locally in SQLite + CSV, with manual sync to N8N webhooks for ingestion into your ML pipeline.

 ## Project Structure